TheRustyPickle/Talon/README.md

 ## App Data Location

 See [here](https://docs.rs/dirs/latest/dirs/fn.data_local_dir.html) for location info where app data is saved which is determined based on the OS.
 Files can be added, deleted, or modified here to reflect in the application.

+## Disclaimer

+Talon is designed to work only with public Telegram chats and does not support private groups.
+The app operates entirely on-demand, without saving any data or analyzing messages beyond counting them and checking the timestamp.
+Users are responsible for ensuring their use of this tool complies with Telegram’s Terms of Service and relevant laws.

 ## Feedback and Contributions